jss367/jss367.github.io/_posts/2018-10-11-software-customizations.md

 #### Execute Command

-I find it's easier to hot a hotkey that can easily be done with the left hand only.
+I find it's easier to use a hotkey that can easily be done with the left hand only, so I go with `command + R` to run queries.
 It also matches the default from Navicat, which is nice if you switch back and forth.

 Go into Preferences -> Keymap and type in "execute" in the search bar.
 Then change `Execute (2)` from empty to `command + R`.
 This way you don't have to disable `shift + return`.